Last updated: Aug-03-2022

 Annotate file inputs with the direct upload URL.

-- As an upload preset (or upload parameters) in the Rails service configuration (as top-level parameters)
+- As an upload preset (or upload parameters) in the Rails service configuration (as top-level parameters).
+You can create multiple service configurations (each with slightly different upload options specified) and switch between them for different use-cases.

 - As a default upload preset specified via the console which will be applied to all uploads without any extra code on the Rails side

 Use the cl_image_tag method to generate an HTML image tag, or use the cloudinary_url method to generate a transformation URL.
 The methods can accept any Cloudinary Transformation URL API Reference for lazily transforming the image on delivery (as per all Cloudinary dynamic URLs).
 For example, to deliver a user's avatar image scaled down to 300x200 with the 'cartoonify' effect applied:

 variantmethod should not be used as it would try to create a new resource and upload it to Cloudinary, instead of letting Cloudinary handle the transformation.
 As such, the

 variantmethod is not needed or supported.